MicrosoftDocs/windows-dev-docs/windows-apps-src/winrt-components/walkthrough-creating-a-simple-windows-runtime-component-and-calling-it-from-javascript.md

 To run the app, choose the F5 key.
 Choose **Runtime 1** and then **Runtime 2**.
 The JavaScript event handler reports the first change to the collection.
 The second change, however, has a duplicate key.
 Users of .NET Framework dictionaries expect the Add method to throw an exception, and that is what happens.
 JavaScript handles the .NET Framework exception.

 > **Note**  You can't display the exception's message from JavaScript code.
 The message text is replaced by a stack trace.
-For more information, see "Throwing exceptions" in Creating Windows Runtime Components in C# and Visual Basic.
+For more information, see "Throwing exceptions" in Creating Windows Runtime components in C# and Visual Basic.

 By contrast, when JavaScript called the insert method with a duplicate key, the value of the item was changed.
-This difference in behavior is due to the different ways that JavaScript and the .NET Framework support the Windows Runtime, as explained in [Creating Windows Runtime Components in C# and Visual Basic](creating-windows-runtime-components-in-csharp-and-visual-basic.md).
+This difference in behavior is due to the different ways that JavaScript and the .NET Framework support the Windows Runtime, as explained in [Windows Runtime components with C# and Visual Basic](creating-windows-runtime-components-in-csharp-and-visual-basic.md).

 ## Returning managed types from your component